DHTMLX/scheduler-docs/data/recurring_events.md

 Recurring Events
 ==============

 Recurring events are a common feature in event calendar applications, allowing users to create events that repeat at specified intervals.
-Starting from v7.1 the Scheduler use [RFC-5545](https://datatracker.ietf.org/doc/html/rfc5545) based format for recurring events.
+Starting from v7.1 the Scheduler uses [RFC-5545](https://datatracker.ietf.org/doc/html/rfc5545) based format for recurring events.

-This article will explain how to use the recurring events in the Scheduler and how to store them the database.
+This article will explain how to use recurring events in the Scheduler and how to store them in the database.

 {{note
-You can find a description of the legacy formatof recurring events [here](recurring_events_legacy.md) }}
+You can find the description of the legacy format of recurring events [here](recurring_events_legacy.md) }}

-By default, the scheduler doesn't support recurring events.
-To enable such support, you need to enable a special extension on the page - **recurring**.
+By default, Scheduler doesn't support recurring events.
+To provide such a support, you need to enable a special extension on the page - **recurring**:

 ~~~js
 scheduler.plugins({